webix-hub/docs/data/desktop/event_handling.md

 ##Global Webix Events

-Global Webix events are not connected with any specific component and can be used to control general application issues (clicks, touch movements, serverside requests, etc).
+Webix global events are not connected with any specific component and can be used to control general application issues (clicks, touch movements, serverside requests, etc).
 Some of them repeat native DOM events.

 ###Events connected with Webix components functionality

-- **onDataTable(config, obj) - fires the moment before a Webix [datatable](datatable/index.md) is renreded on the page;
+- **onDataTable**(config, obj) - fires the moment before a Webix [datatable](datatable/index.md) is renreded on the page;
 - **onEditEnd** - fires when a **popup data editor** (date, color, richselect) is closed in any of the components on the page.
 See desktop/editing.md article for details;
-- **onLiveValidation**(editor, result, obj, value) - fires the moment editing starts in the component with [live validation](api/ui.datatable_livevalidation_config.md) enabled;
+- **onLiveValidation**(editor, result, obj, value) - fires when editing starts in the component with [live validation](api/ui.datatable_livevalidation_config.md) enabled;
-- **onSyncUnknown**(obj, source, filter) - fires the moment a component tries to [sync](desktop/nonui_objects.md) its data with a non-Webix collection;
+- **onSyncUnknown**(obj, source, filter) - fires when a component tries to [sync](desktop/nonui_objects.md) its data with a non-Webix collection;
 - **onReconstruct**(obj) - fires when application layout is reconstructed (view is removed, added, replaced).
 See desktop/dynamic_layout.md article for details;
 - **onLayoutResize**(cells) - fires when application layout is [resized](desktop/resizing.md) (not window).

 ###General page events

 - **onClick**(e) - fires when a click/double click happens in any application part;
-- **onFocus**Change(newf, oldf) -fires when focus is changed in the application.
+- **onFocusChange**(newf, oldf) -fires when focus is changed in the application.
 Its parameters are Webix objects, the one in focus and the one previously focused, or null if non-Webix object is focused;
 - **onReady** - fires at the same time with window onload event;
 - **unload** - fires at the same time with window onunload event.